Taleesha Scott Richardson

 Additional roles include Cissie Woodger in Benjamin Britten’s Albert Herring, Naiad in a concert version of Ariadne auf Naxos, and Soprano Soloist in Camille Saint Saens’ Christmas Oratorio with Buffalo Opera Unlimited, as well as concert and scene work such as Adele in Die Fledermaus, Lucia in Lucia di Lammermoor and Susanna in Le Nozze di FIgaro.

 Among Ms. Scott’s awards and honors are 1st place Gold Medal at the National NAACP ACTSO, Classical Vocal Competition, 1st place Gold Medal in the Western NY Regional NAACP ACT-SO Contemporary Vocal Competition, a two time winner of the Omega Psi Phi Fraternity’s annual Competition and runner up in the Maryland Regional “Leontyne Price Competition.”

 In 2007 she participated in the Spoleto Vocal Arts Symposium, Spoleto, Italy, where she coached with Enza Ferrari and performed at the Teatro Ciao Melisso.
 Additional activities include performing with a backup ensemble for Kenny Rogers’ Christmas Show for two years, participation in the “Juilliard Experience” and various programs, ensembles, recitals, public events and other artistic genres.

-Ms. Scott helped open the Richardson School of Music in 2013 with Owner and Director Vincent Richardson.
+Ms. Scott is co-owner of the Richardson School of Music and helped open RSM along with Founder and Director, Vincent Richardson.
 The school has highly qualified music teachers in every instrument and has grown tremendously since it’s opening.
 In addition to her role at the Richardson School of Music, she is a working freelance Artist and Teacher in NYC and the DMV.